 Parents set the stage for the healthy development of children with Down syndrome into adults who are able to make positive contributions to their community.
 By monitoring important health care screening, guiding appropriate behaviour for successful social interactions, incorporating knowledge about communication strengths into everyday routines, and developing skills for self-care and school readiness, we are optimizing the potential for full social inclusion.

-The Down Syndrome Research Foundation is pleased to present our New Parent Series from September 2017 to June 2018.
+The Down Syndrome Resource Foundation is pleased to present our New Parent Series from September 2018 to June 2019.
 This series will be offered on Saturday mornings from 10 am to 12 pm for parents of newborns to age five, and provides an opportunity for families to meet other families while learning about Down syndrome from experienced professionals.
 The sessions will take place at DSRF (1409 Sperling Avenue in Burnaby).

-Susan has been the head speech therapist at DSRF since 2003 and is currently at UBC doing her PhD in Family-Centred Positive Behavioural Support.
-Susan will provide an overview of some of the key learning strengths and challenges associated with Down syndrome.
+Riley has been a speech therapist at DSRF since 2012.
+Riley will provide an overview of some of the key learning strengths and challenges associated with Down syndrome.